lilakk/lilakk.github.io/index.md

 ## Latest Timeline

+- **[May 2025]** Released [BLEUBERI](https://arxiv.org/pdf/2505.11080) preprint, which shows that simple string-matching metrics like BLEU can be used as effective rewards for improving instruction following with GRPO, and can even match the performance of large reward models.
 - **[Feb.
 2025]** Released our [preprint](https://arxiv.org/pdf/2502.14854) on a compression-based synthetic data generation pipeline for long-context narrative reasoning tasks.
 - **[Jan.
 2025]** Moved to UMD, College Park!
 Also got my MS degree from UMass Amherst.
 - **[Nov.
 2024]** ✈ Attended [EMNLP](https://2024.emnlp.org/) to present [PostMark](https://arxiv.org/pdf/2406.14517), a paper on watermarking blackbox LLM outputs.